The Ultimate Guide to the Queens Night Market

 In no particular order, here are some favorite vendors and dishes I recommend at the night market.

 Moon Man.
 Naturally, I will start with my own Indonesian dessert business!
-Get the combo, which consists of our signature kue pancong (coconut pancake), pulut tekan (sticky rice with kaya jam), and kue singkong (cassava cake).
+We are serving our signature kue pancong (coconut pancake) and kue singkong (cassava cake), and this year, we will have kaya toast!
+The cadet combo, which consists of one of each item on the menu, will stay.
 It’s the best value and perfect for sharing with friends.

 Cambodian Now.
 This vendor is so underrated, and their food is really delicious.
 Get the tender beef skewers—they’re so flavorful and melt in your mouth—and the delectable amok trey, or fish amok, which is a pudding-like steamed fish curry wrapped in banana leaf.
 (It’s also the national dish of Cambodia.)
 So many foodies lament the lack of Cambodian food in New York City, and here’s your chance to get some!